Kanda hano urebe videwo ifite ubusobanuro mu Kinyarwanda.

 That’s why nutrition is part of every Sasa football session, with fresh, healthy food to support children’s energy, focus, and enjoyment of the game.

-Providing meals is one practical way we support children’s health and wellbeing, and help make sports inclusive by removing barriers to participation.
+Providing meals is one practical way we support children’s health and wellbeing, and contribute to inclusive sports practices by reducing barriers to participation.

 Data source: World Food Programme